Waitrose: Corporate practices

 Waitrose donates a portion of its profits to a group of charities on a proportional basis, whilst individual Waitrose branches manage their own charitable donations and local decisions are made on which charities are to be supported.
 This is a system called "Community Matters", where customers are invited to choose to whom they want money to be donated.

 The supermarket launched the Waitrose Foundation in 2005, providing funds for education, worker facilities, and health services among other things for fruit growers in South Africa.
 This was expanded to Ghana and Kenya in 2009.

 Shops

-Traditionally, Waitrose branches were largely concentrated in the south-east of England and Greater London; even as recently as 2003, its northernmost English branch was in Newark, Nottinghamshire.
+Traditionally, Waitrose branches were largely concentrated in the south-east of England and Greater London; even as recently as 2003, its northernmost English branch was in Newark-on-Trent, Nottinghamshire.
 However, the company's expansion northwards and into Scotland since the mid-2000s has changed this significantly: the most northerly Waitrose shop is now located in Stirling, which opened in January 2013.
 Waitrose opened its 300th shop in Helensburgh on the River Clyde on 23 October 2013.

 Waitrose shops vary considerably in size.
 For example, the smallest branch, little Waitrose at King's Cross station, London, occupies only 2500 sqft of retail space.